ethanwright96/javelin-data-science/README.md

 </p>
 Likewise, First-Class Female Javelin Throwers, specifically those ranked in the top 100 by World Athletics, demonstrate a statistically significant difference in average age compared to all other classes of javelin throwers within the top 500 rankings.
 On average, Female First-Class Throwers are older in all cases, with an age difference ranging from 3.9 to 5.4 years.
 This difference is approximately 2 years more pronounced than the observed age difference between classes of Male throwers.

-2. What are the summary statistics of these distributions?
+## Part II: Progression

-3. What sorts of classes might javelin throwers (and other event athletes) be placed/grouped in to better characterize age, performance, and longevity?
+What sorts of classes might javelin throwers (and other event athletes) be placed/grouped in to better characterize age, performance, and longevity?

-4. What is the spatial (international) distribution of Elite Javelin Throwers?
+What is the spatial (international) distribution of Elite Javelin Throwers?

 Variables: